Catholic Mother’s Rule of Life

 I Changed my Laundry Routine

-I pared down what we own, organized, and finished one complete cycle every day.
-Between our clothes, my husband’s yuck farm clothes, and towels, it can pile up fast.
+I pared down what we own, organized, and finish one complete cycle every day.
+Between our clothes, my husband’s dirty farm clothes, and towels, it can pile up fast.

-So completing it every single day helps me to keep up.
+So completing it every single day helps me to keep up and avoid overwhelm.

 Especially those who are struggling with living out their vocations as God intended.

-It isn’t another one of those get organized or cleaning routine, but rather a rule to follow.
+It isn’t another one of those get organized quick systems or cleaning routines, but rather a rule to follow.

 The neat thing is, we create it ourselves.
 So, what works for me, won’t work for you.
 And vice versa.
-You’ll find what works for you and build from there.
+You’ll need to find what works for you and build from there.

 Putting it all into practice